The Empowering Embrace of Choice

 “A million thoughts were running through my mind; wondering what the child was thinking when she chose me.
 The warm feeling that I was chosen by these little children who don’t know me at all except for the photo…which somehow connected me to her.”

 Chosen takes on a new method of child sponsorship with a simple twist on the traditional model.
-For the first time, ever, in World Vision’s 70-year history, a vulnerable child has the opportunity to choose who they want to walk with as they journey out of poverty.
+For the first time, ever, in World Vision’s 70-year history, vulnerable chilr\dren have the opportunity to choose who they want to walk with as they journey out of poverty.

 As a World Vision staff who is acquainted with the back-end preparations for Chosen events, the magic of Chosen and the power of placing the choice in a child’s hand was, fortunately, unmarred for Lilian.
 On the contrary, her experience was all the more enhanced.

-Instead, because of her deeper insight on the significance of choice for the vulnerable, her #chosen experience was further elevated.
+Instead, because of her deeper insight into the significance of choice for the vulnerable, her #Chosen experience was further elevated.

 “Knowing that we care about what they think, what they want and giving them a voice through simple activities like this, makes child sponsorship so powerful and special.
 Working in World Vision, I could have picked the cutest child or the most vulnerable child to sponsor.
 But I believe in the dignity and empowering embrace of choice when put in a child’s hands.”